typoes/harry-potter-gen-z/book_1/chapter_2.md

 "Lil dude just wants to get his money's worth, just like his pop.
 That's mah boi, Dudley!"
 He ruffled Dudley's hair.

-At that moment the telephone rang and Aunt Petunia went to answer it while Harry and Uncle Vernon watched Dudley unwrap the racing bike, a video camera, a drone, sixteen new computer games, and a bluray player.
+At that moment the telephone rang and Aunt Petunia went to answer it while Harry and Uncle Vernon watched Dudley unwrap the racing bike, a video camera, a drone, sixteen new computer games, and a blueray player.
 He was ripping the paper off a gold wristwatch when Aunt Petunia came back from the telephone looking like somebody peed in her cornflakes.

 "Bad news, Vernon," she said.
 "Mrs. Figg's broken her leg.
 She can't take him."
 She jerked her head in Harry's direction.

 Dudley's mouth fell open in horror, but Harry's heart gave a leap.
 Every year on Dudley's birthday, his parents took him and a friend out for the day, to totally awesome adventure parks, bougie restaurants, or the dope movies.
-Every year, Harry was left behind with Mrs. Figg, a crazy old bat who lived two streets away.
+Every year, Harry was left behind with Mrs. F, a crazy old bat who lived two streets away.
 Harry hated it there.
 The whole house smelled of cabbage and Mrs. Figg made him look at pics of all the cats she'd ever owned.

 "Now what?" said Aunt Petunia, looking furiously at Harry as though he had schemed the whole thing.
 Harry knew he ought to care that Mrs. Figg's leg was broke, but it wasn't easy when he reminded himself that it would be a whole year before he had to look at Tibbles, Snowy, Mr. Paws, and Tufty again.

 "We could text Marge," Uncle Vernon suggested.

-"You're joking, right?
+"You're kiddin', right?
 She hates the boi."

 The Dursley's often spoke about Harry like this, as though he wasn't there - or rather, as though he was something cringe that couldn't understand them, like a slug.